Business Expenses For HubPages Writers

 Picture Taking Trip

 I have a camera that I use to take pictures to illustrate my hubs.
 I can plan one day that I travel all around my geographic area taking pictures specifically for hubs.
-I live in an area where in a 30-mile radius, there are four state parks and ten museums.
+I live in an area where within a 30-mile radius, there are four state parks and ten museums.
 I already know a lot about these museums, but don't have pictures.
 I can keep track of my starting mileage and plan a route that encompasses as many of these sites as possible, and stop at each one taking a variety of pictures.
 At the state parks, there are numerous items to take pictures of that I can use in future hubs, so I can illustrate them with my own work instead of searching the internet for free photos that someone else has taken to illustrate my words.
 Examples of more generic items to take pictures of for future use are pine trees, pine cones, rocks, boulders, walking paths, a river or stream, birds, squirrels, deer or any other wildlife.
 These are fantastic fill-ins to use with a variety of hubs.
 At the end of the trip, I can write down the gas mileage and use that as a tax write off.
 If anyone else wants to try this and has children, bringing them along for the ride, and stopping along your route for lunch or a playground stop would also make this fun for family members.
 And a picture on HubPages of a child sliding down a slide, or swinging on a swing makes a great addition to a hub about kids or parenting.

 Have you ever thought of printing business cards to pass around to friends and acquaintances that let them know you are an online writer?
 I have had many business cards in other jobs I have held, as well as in my previous entrepreneurial adventures, and I miss having them now.
 I have been toying with the idea of getting some printed.
 I also write for textbroker.com and so instead of HubPages writer, my business card may state that I am a content writer, and of course as my website address, I would put my HubPages profile page.
 If I decide to do this, the cost of the business cards can be a tax write-off.
 I could be very professional and go to Staples or a stationery store and have fancy cards made up.
 But I will probably get free business cards at Vistaprint.com and only pay for the postage.
 But the postage can be a tax write-off for me, even though it won't cost much.